Structural results for the Tree Builder Random Walk: Preliminaries

 \subsection{Mixing time upper bound}

 Let us begin by recalling same basic facts about the spectral representation of Markov chains (see \cite[Section 12.1]{levin2017markov} for a more detailed account).
 Let $\{Y_t\}_t$ be an irreducible Markov chain on a finite state space $S$ with transition matrix $P$.
 We assume that $P$ is reversible with respect to the probability distribution $\pi$, i.e., $\pi(x)P(x,y)=\pi(y)P(y,x)$, for all $x,y \in S$ (thus, $\pi$ is the stationary distribution).
+We point out here that in this paper we only apply the general theory to Markov chains that are reversible.

 Since $P$ is irreducible and reversible, it has a complete spectrum of real eigenvalues with magnitude at most $1$.
 These eigenvalues are denoted by

 where $\lambda_2<1$ by irreducibility.
 The chain is aperiodic if and only if $\lambda_{|S|}>-1$.